Evagan2018/cmsis-mlek/documentation/templates_audio.md

 The template can detect up to twelve keywords.
 A sample audio file containing the word "down" is provided for testing.

 ![KWS_Console_Print](images/kws_print.png)
+*This capture shows serial output from a hardware target, while the application detects the keyword "yes" on a microphone stream.*

 ### Build Types
 The KWS example defines four build types that control debug information and the audio source: